aattoa/htop/README.md

 `htop` checks for the availability of the actual runtime libraries as `htop` runs.

-#### BSD
-On most BSD systems `kvm` is a requirement to read kernel information.

-More information on required and optional dependencies can be found in [configure.ac](configure.ac).

 ## Usage
 See the manual page (`man htop`) or the help menu (**F1** or **h** inside `htop`) for a list of supported key commands.